 Leap Into Literacy: Storytimes for children birth to five are offered at day cares, preschools, city libraries, and agencies that serve children.
 Curriculum focuses on the six early literacy skills needed for school readiness:

 - Letter Knowledge

-Up & Away Afterschool Programs: Programs are offered once a week at the Joseph City Library and the Enterprise Public Library.
+Up & Away Afterschool Programs: Programs are offered once a week at the Joseph City Library and the Enterprise Public Library (Ocotober-March).
 The goal of the program is to connect children and their families with library services through programs that combine literacy with math, science, and art activities.

 "Deliver-Me-A-Book!"
 Outreach for Senior and Homebound Populations